ElectronicStructureLibrary/elsi-interface/EXTERNAL/PEXSI/README.md

 stacks at all levels of functions, and may significantly slow down the code.
 For production runs, use `release` mode.

-- The `USE_PROFILE` options is for internal test purpose.
+- The `USE_PROFILE` option is for internal test purpose.
 Usually set this to 0.

 Build the PEXSI library
 ------------------------

+@attention **The installation procedure and dependencies of every version of the PEXSI package may be different.
+Please follow the documentation of the version of the PEXSI package you are working with.**

 If make.inc is configured correctly,